LearnOnDemandSystems/docs/lod/create-a-restriction-policy.md

 For more information about the items that can be used in a Restriction Policy, see [Microsoft Azure Restriction Policy Templates](https://docs.microsoft.com/en-us/azure/azure-policy/json-samples).

 >[!alert] In LOD, restriction policies are housed inside of a resource group.
 If you have not created a Resource Group, you will not be able to configure the Restriction Policy to the lab profile until the Resource Group is created and assigned to the lab profile.
-See our guide for more information about [creating resource groups in LOD](create-resource-group.md).
+See our guide for more information about [creating a resource template and configure it into a resource group](create-a-resource-template-and-configure-it-into-a-resource-group.md).

 ## Creating a Restrcition Policy in Lab on Demand (LOD)